Raggaer/castro/en-US/tpl/func.md

 # urlEncode

-Encodes the given value so its safe to use inside an URL
+Encodes the given value so its safe to use inside an URL.

 ```html
 <a href="/test?name={{ urlEncode .name }}">Test</a>